-All employers are required to classify jobs as either exempt or non-exempt.
-The first place to begin is to determine whether you are classifying your employees properly.
-Misclassifying employees can cause confusion for both workers and employers—and not knowing the difference between these two categories could cost you a lot of money.
+If you’re struggling to understand general overtime rules and don’t know on which areas to stay updated, don’t worry—we have you covered.
+The place to begin is to determine whether you are properly classifying your employees.
+All employers must classify jobs as either exempt or non-exempt.
+Misclassifying employees can cause confusion for both you and your employee, while not fully understand the difference between the two categories could end up costing you a lot of money.

 Fair Labor Standards Act